 The recent resurfacing of the BI vs. PM controversy got me thinking about the longstanding confusion between financial, workforce, and IT performance management.
 When most people hear the term performance management, they think of what I might describe as human capital management.
 That is clearly different than budgeting, planning, and consolidation.
-The multiple uses of PM explain why we’ve started using the phrase “strategy management”.
+The multiple uses of the term performance management explains why we’ve started using the phrase “strategy management”.

 So what is strategy management?
 Strategy management is the process of developing, articulating, and deploying an organization’s goals and objectives.
 Strategy management cascades goals and objectives throughout all levels of an organization to ensure that all outcomes are synchronized.
 Strategy management prioritizes an organization’s efforts so that it ensures that it is working on the highest impact activities.
 Strategy management may also monitor an organization’s process towards its objectives using key performance indicators.